A Supersymmetry Primer: Beyond minimal supersymmetry

-In this section I will briefly outline a few favorite variations on the basic picture of the MSSM that has been outlined above.
+In this section I will briefly outline a few of my favorite variations on the basic picture of the MSSM discussed above.
 First, the possibility of $R$-parity violation is considered in section \ref{subsec:variations.RPV}.
 Another obvious way to extend the MSSM is to introduce new chiral supermultiplets, corresponding to scalars and fermions that are all sufficiently heavy to have avoided discovery so far.
-This requires that the new chiral supermultiplets must form a real representation of the Standard Model gauge group.
-The simplest such possibility is that the new particles live in just one gauge-singlet chiral supermultiplet; this is discussed in section \ref{subsec:variations.NMSSM}.
-One can also extend the MSSM by introducing new gauge interactions that are spontaneously broken at high energies.
-The possibilities here include GUT models like $SU(5)$ and $SO(10)$ and $E_6$, which unify the Standard Model gauge interactions, with important implications for rare processes like proton decay and $\mu \rightarrow e \gamma$.
+This requires that the new chiral supermultiplets must form a real representation of the Standard Model gauge group; they can then have a significant positive effect on the Higgs boson mass through loop corrections, as described in section \ref{subsec:variations.vectorlike}.
+However, the simplest possibility for adding particles is to put them in just one gauge-singlet chiral supermultiplet; this can raise the Higgs boson mass at tree level, as discussed in section \ref{subsec:variations.NMSSM}.
+The resulting model is also attractive because it can solve the $\mu$ problem that was described in sections \ref{subsec:mssm.superpotential} and \ref{subsec:MSSMspectrum.Higgs}.
+Two other solutions to the $\mu$ problem, based on including non-renormalizable superpotential terms or K\"ahler potential terms, are discussed in section \ref{subsec:variations.munonrenorm}.
+The MSSM could also be extended by introducing new gauge interactions that are spontaneously broken at high energies.
+The possibilities here include GUT models like $SU(5)$ or $SO(10)$ or $E_6$, which unify the Standard Model gauge interactions, with important implications for rare processes like proton decay and $\mu \rightarrow e \gamma$.
 Superstring models also usually enlarge the Standard Model gauge group at high energies.
 One or more Abelian subgroups could survive to the TeV scale, leading to a $Z'$ massive vector boson.
-There is a vast literature on these possibilities, but we will concentrate instead on the implications of just adding a single $U(1)$ factor that is assumed to be spontaneously broken at energies beyond the reach of any foreseeable collider, in section \ref{subsec:variations.Dterms}.
+There is a vast literature on these possibilities, but I will concentrate instead on the implications of just adding a single $U(1)$ factor that is assumed to be spontaneously broken at energies beyond the reach of any foreseeable collider.
+As described in section \ref{subsec:variations.Dterms}, the broken gauge symmetry can still leave an imprint on the soft supersymmetry-breaking Lagrangian at low energies.